halitelang/.github/profile/README.md

 - Minimalist and readable syntax
 - Strong static type system with optional type inference
 - Garbage collection
+- An "Unsafe Mode" where you can disable multiple safety features, for example garbage collection letting you manage memory yourself
 - Support for parallelism using fibers
 - Extensive but modular standard library
 - Debugging and profiling tools